How it works?

 Monitor & Improve

 Choose a 1, 2, or 3-year subscription for ongoing monitoring.
-Your website is re-scanned monthly to ensure it maintains its eco-friendly status.
-You receive regular reports, actionable recommendations for improvement, and a dashboard to track your progress over time.
+Your website is re-scanned periodically with regular reports and recommendations.

 Our Methodology: Sustainable Web Design (SWD) v4

-We use the industry-standard SWD model version 4, developed by the Green Web Foundation, to calculate the carbon emissions of websites.
+We use the industry-standard SWD model version 4, developed by the Green Web Foundation.

 What is the SWD Model?

-The Sustainable Web Design (SWD) model is a peer-reviewed, open-source methodology for estimating the carbon emissions associated with digital products and services.
-Version 4 of the model was developed collaboratively by the Green Web Foundation, Wholegrain Digital, Mightybytes, and Medina Works.
+The Sustainable Web Design (SWD) model is a peer-reviewed, open-source methodology for estimating carbon emissions of digital products.
+Version 4 was developed by Green Web Foundation, Wholegrain Digital, Mightybytes, and Medina Works.

-The model translates data transfer (in bytes) into energy consumption (in kWh), and then into carbon emissions (in grams of CO2e), by accounting for the entire system that makes the internet work.
+The model translates data transfer (in bytes) into energy consumption (in kWh), and then into carbon emissions (in grams of CO2e).

 The Four System Segments

-The SWD v4 model divides internet infrastructure into four segments, each with its own operational energy intensity (kWh per GB of data transferred):
+The SWD v4 model divides internet infrastructure into four segments, each with its own operational energy intensity:

 Data Centers

-The servers that host websites and process requests.
-This includes server compute, storage, cooling, and facility overhead.
+The servers that host websites — compute, storage, cooling, and facility overhead.

 Networks

-The telecommunications infrastructure that transmits data between servers and users, including routers, switches, and undersea cables.
+The telecommunications infrastructure — routers, switches, and undersea cables.

 User Devices